TickerSparkInvestor Intelligence

 ▌Key Takeaway

 No, Koch Industries is not publicly traded.
-Retail investors usually have to look at public peers like Exxon Mobil, Dow, and International Paper instead, or wait for a future IPO that currently looks unlikely.
+Retail investors usually have to look at public peers, wait for a possible IPO that has not been announced, or explore accredited-only private secondary markets.

 What is Koch Industries?

-Koch Industries is a diversified industrial conglomerate founded in 1940 and headquartered in Wichita, Kansas.
-Koch says it has about 120,000 employees worldwide in more than 50 countries and annual revenue that has exceeded $125 billion.
+Koch is a diversified industrial conglomerate headquartered in Wichita, Kansas.
 Its businesses span manufacturing, agriculture, pulp and paper, packaging, consumer products, building materials, glass, automotive components, refining, renewable energy, chemicals and polymers, electronics, software, network solutions, health care technology, engineered technology, project services, recycling, supply chain and logistics, commodities trading, real estate, and investments.

 § Product